So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 There are many ways to turn your podcast into a Youtube video.
-Depending on your time, ambition and ideas, you can create a whole ecosystem of content around your podcast.
-Or you can simply put the audio of your episodes accompanied by a video. 😁
+Depending on your time, ambition and ideas, pick which one works best for you.

-The vast majority of podcasts are interviews, and they are relatively easy to capture and edit.
-Plus, filming your exchanges with your guests and seeing their reactions live can add real value to your audience.
+The good news is that vast majority of podcasts are interviews, and they are relatively easy to capture and edit.
+Plus, filming your exchanges with the guests you are hosting, and seeing their reactions live can add real value to your audience.

 (Anyone who has never seen the face of the person speaking in a podcast episode, raise your hand! 😉 )

 The world’s adjustment to COVID has also spawned a new way of podcasting.
 Today, physical distance is no longer an obstacle for doing quality interviews.
 Many podcasters use video software like Zoom or Skype.
-And for each interview, with the audio tracks also comes the image of these exchanges.
+And for each interview, with the audio tracks also comes the image file of these exchanges.

 To learn more, read our article on how to record a podcast remotely.

-If you don’t have a lot of time and no images to create an exclusive video for your podcast, you can also post the cover of your show or episode with audiowaves (or waveforms).
+If you don’t have a lot of time or images to create an exclusive video for your podcast, you can also post the cover of your show or episode with audiowaves (or waveforms).

-While this last way of turning your podcast into a YouTube video is the most tempting (because it’s simpler and possibly faster), it’s also the one that’s least likely to perform.
+While this last way of turning your podcast into a YouTube video is the most tempting (because it’s simpler and possibly faster), it’s also the one that’s least likely to perform well.

-Remember: Youtube is first and foremost a video platform! 🎥 A still image will not manage to interest Youtube users for very long.
-And this is true even if the audio content is good quality.
+Remember: Youtube is first and foremost a video platform! 🎥 A still image won’t manage to interest Youtube users for very long.

-So if you really want to get your video up quickly, or are unsure of what other content can accompany your audio, you can choose this option.
-You just need to take your audio file and add a still picture to it and turn it into a video.
+But if you really want to get your video up quickly, or are unsure of what other content can accompany your audio, you can choose this option.
+You just need to take your audio file, add a still picture to it, and convert it into a video.

-How to distribute your podcast on Youtube with Ausha?
+How to Upload Your Podcast on Youtube with Ausha

-With Ausha, you can automatically broadcast your podcast on Youtube, at the same time that your new episode is uploaded on the listening platforms.
+With Ausha, you can automatically upload your new podcast episode on Youtube just like you upload it on traditional podcast listening platforms.
 In just a few clicks, you can create a Video Clip with great audiowaves and boost the discoverability of your show!

 ⚠️ Make sure your Youtube account is verified so you can post videos longer than 15 minutes!

-- Go to the episode page on Ausha for the one that you want to post.
+- Go to the episode page on Ausha for the one that you want to upload.

 - Check the box that says you want to publish your video on Youtube. ✅

-Note: If your podcast is scheduled to be posted on the listening platforms, the Youtube video will be generated automatically and distributed at that scheduled time. ⏰
+Note: If your podcast is scheduled to be posted on the listening platforms, the Youtube video will be generated automatically and publish at that scheduled time. ⏰

-- Save your changes and your video will be generated and uploaded automatically! 🙌
+- Click to save your changes and your video will be generated and uploaded automatically! 🙌

-- If you’ve already posted your podcast to the listening platforms and then decide to post it on Youtube later you can go to that episode’s page and update the settings by checking the box that says you want to publish your video on Youtube.
+If you’ve already posted your podcast episode to the listening platforms and then decide to post it on Youtube later: Go to that episode’s page and update the settings by checking the box that says you want to publish your video on Youtube.
 Once you click to save changes, Ausha will automatically generate the video and post it on Youtube.

-The video that Ausha’s platform generates for you will have:
+The video that Ausha’s hosting platform automatically generates for you will have: